 This is the initial map with the 2016 January to August data:

-Let’s draw the crime prediction distribution by LSOA name in Dataiku DSS: The "Westminster 018A" is the LSOA with the largest number of crimes.
+Let’s draw the crime prediction distribution by LSOA name in Dataiku — the "Westminster 018A" is the LSOA with the largest number of crimes.
 This LSOA is roughly crossing Leicester Square and Charing Cross (on the initial map with 2016 January to August data).

-To improve the approach and goals, we also need to create a predictive model at a lower area for a lower time frame.
-Adding some news feeds would also enable us to detect results that are related to certain trends.
+To improve the approach and goals, we also need to create a predictive model at a lower area for a shorter time frame.
+Adding some newsfeeds would also enable us to detect results that are related to certain trends.
 We could also envisage improving this performance by using other kinds of algorithms and machine learning approaches.